-Not to sound alarmist but if more people knew about kale, I don't doubt that this audacious cruciferous vegetable could easily convince gardeners (and raw food foodies!) to put a few of their other garden veggies out to pasture.
-Growing kale is a smart and affordable way to get this extremely nutritious (and quite pretty) vegetable on your plate.
+Growing kale in your garden is a smart and affordable way to get this extremely nutritious (and quite pretty) vegetable on your plate.
+In fact, not to sound alarmist, but if more people knew how to grow kale, I don’t doubt that this audacious cruciferous vegetable could easily convince gardeners (and raw food foodies!) to put a few of their other garden veggies out to pasture.

 |When to sow indoors||6 weeks before last frost|

 |When to sow outdoors||Cool climates: late spring/early summer

 Warm climates: early spring or late summer/early fall

 |Watering||Moderate to heavy, then light after first frost.|

 |Nutrient requirements||N = moderate